Category: R

 🏫 Education

-Education in Rollinsford is managed by the Rollinsford School District.
-The town has one elementary school, Rollinsford Grade School, which serves students from kindergarten through sixth grade.
-For middle and high school, students attend the nearby Somersworth Middle School and Somersworth High School, as part of a tuition agreement with the neighboring city of Somersworth.
+Education in Readsboro is managed by the Readsboro School District.
+The town has one public school, Readsboro Central School, which serves students from pre-kindergarten through eighth grade.
+High school students typically attend school in neighboring towns.

 🚧 Transportation